Gifted-s/slick_storage_engine/README.md

 # Slick storage engine

-An experimental LSM-Tree style database that splits the keys and the values to reduce write and space amplification.
+An experimental LSM-Tree database that splits the keys and the values to reduce write and space amplification.
 This project is a C implementation of: [WiscKey: Separating Keys from Values in SSD-conscious Storage](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) (Lu et al. 2017).